Maillard History, Family Crest & Coats of Arms

 The name Maillard is rooted in the ancient Anglo-Saxon culture.
 It was originally a name for someone who worked as a miller or the keeper of a mill.
 The surname Maillard is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."

 Early Origins of the Maillard family

 The surname Maillard was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Maillard family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Maillard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maillard research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Maillard History in all our PDF Extended History products and printed products wherever possible.

 Maillard Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Maillard are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Maillard include Milward, Milwood and others.

 Early Notables of the Maillard family (pre 1700)